Hildebrand Law, P.C. mobile logo

 Two years later, Wife filed to modify the parenting plan claiming Husband was not providing the children with the necessary standard of care.

 All description of expected expert witness testimony and their written reports were to be submitted to the court by October 14, 2016.
-Wife did not disclose her expert testimony until October 21, 2016.
+Wife did not disclose her expert witness testimony until October 21, 2016.
 The court ordered a continuance of the initial trial to accommodate Wife’s failure to timely disclose her expert witnesses expected testimony and supplemental report.
 Wife missed that deadline as well.

 The court eventually allowed Wife’s expert to provide his report of the children’s well-being and ultimately denied wife’s petition to modify because she failed to show a substantial and continuing change of circumstances that would justify a change in the children’s primary physical residence.